longdafeng/pyseekdb/README.md

         Initialize the hash-based embedding function.

         Args:
-            dimension: The dimension of the embedding vectors (default: 128)
+            dimension: The dimension of the embedding embeddings (default: 128)
         """
         self._dimension = dimension